browns4/sadiewebproject/content/using-tags.md

 ![circus6](/images/circus6.jpeg)
 ---
-If you ever have the opportunity to swing around on a trapeze or flip upside-down please please do it.
+If you ever have the opportunity to swing around on a trapeze or flip upside-down, please please do it.
 It might be a little scary but once you do it you will want to do it again!